0x050f/0x050f/README.md

 I'm Léo, student in IT @42Paris. 🖥
 <br/>Currently learning in cybersecurity/malware/hardware, I'm doing some virus, ctf and stuff, I'm also looking for a 1 year apprenticeship in those fields. :)
-<br/>Mainly coding in C, ASM, sometimes python, would like to do some Rust or so..!
+<br/>Mainly coding in C, ASM, sometimes python, would like to do some Rust too..!

 ### Useful links
 Online resume: [https://y3ll0w42.github.io/markdown-cv/]